shu6h4m/MCA_IV_Sem/Compiler Design/Project/README.md

         can parse delete statements without where as well

   Limitations :

-        can not use <=,>=
         can not parse compound sql
-        cannot use conditions, like , in , between etc can only use and and or in where.
+        can only use and and or in where. cannot use conditions, like , in , between etc

  ### 3. Test Cases >>